-The Reconsideration webpage provides information and updates related to the reconsideration process for the IRF QRP.
-On this page, you will find guidelines and processes for submitting reconsiderations requests and requests for exceptions and exemptions.
+This web page provides information and updates related to the reconsideration and exception and extension process for the IRF QRP.
+You will also find guidelines for submitting reconsideration requests and requests for exceptions and extensions.

 IRF QRP: Natural Disaster Protocol

 For disasters impacting the Post-Acute Care (PAC) QRPs, a disaster-specific memo will be posted to the Downloads section on this web page with additional information, including impacted counties and quality reporting quarters.

 March 27, 2020

 Exceptions for IRF QRP Due to COVID-19 Pandemic